Test Flight Lands at Sarajevo Airport, U.N. Aid Flights to Follow

 Serbs forced the airport’s closure in April by threatening U.N. planes.
 The Serbs also have not permitted regular road access to Sarajevo for months.
 That has forced diplomats and aid workers to use the treacherous road over Mount Igman at the risk of Serb attack.

 Thursday’s accord also gave new impetus to a U.S. plan to end 40 months of war.
 U.S. Assistant Secretary of State Richard Holbrooke, who brokered the accord, met today in Geneva with European diplomats.

 He said he would be watching the Serbs closely to see whether they fulfill their agreements.

 ``Are the heavy guns being withdrawn?
 Is the road being opened?
 Is the airport open?″ Holbrooke said. ``If there isn’t full compliance, the United States will urge immediate resumption by NATO of the air attacks.″

 In Washington, President Clinton also stressed that airstrikes would resume if the Serbs do not end their siege of Sarajevo.

 Bosnian Serb leader Radovan Karadzic and military commander Gen. Ratko Mladic went to Belgrade to sign the agreement on Sarajevo in the presence of President Slobodan Milosevic of Serbia, a U.N. statement said.

-The concession was sure to be seized on by critics who will accuse the international community of blinking once again in a confrontation with the Serbs.
+The concession was sure to be seized on by critics who will accuse the international community of blinking again in a confrontation with the Serbs.

-The rebels seemed happy with the deal.
+But the rebels seemed happy with the deal.
 Momcilo Krajisnik, the top aide to Karadzic, said it was the first step toward the ``just division of Sarajevo.″

 ``Should the Muslims attack Serb Sarajevo, our army will have to activate its heavy weapons, which will not be far away,″ Krajisnik told SRNA, the Bosnian Serb news agency.